MariusZerni/project-2/README.md

 Next, we created a function **fetchAllMovies(page), to get our data through using axios (which we had to install as a dependency).
 We got the endpoint from the documentation, which illustrated that we had to add our API Key in the url (as seen below), to enable authorization.

-We made a get requst to call to the API and fetch the Movies page and the Movie poster image.
+We made a 'get' request to call to the API and fetch the Movies page and the Movie poster image.

-This function also set everything that is in state once we have the response.data.
+This function also set everything that is in state once we had the response.data.

 ``` js
   fetchAllMovies(page) {